GRAX PREMIUM CAMP RESORT Kyoto Rurikei is located in Rurikei Onsen in Nantan City, in the central part of Kyoto Prefecture.

 Charcoal for the barbecue grills is also available in easy-to-carry buckets.
 There is a parking space next to each camp site, so you can load these items in your car and take them along with your other luggage to your camp site. (*Cars are not allowed into the Lumiere cabin site) Please note that dinner supplies and cooking utensils are available until 5:30 p.m.

-Relax in luxurious tents on soft carpets, comfortable beds and sofas
+Relax in luxurious tents with comfy beds and sofas

 After unloading the car we went into the tent to relax a bit.

-The GRAX camp site varies in facilities and size depending on the number of people using them.
-For our report we used the GLAMPING TENT HOBBIES area.
+The GRAX Kyoto campsite varies in facilities and size depending on the number of people using them.
+For our report, we used the GLAMPING TENT HOBBIES area.
 This type is for 4 people and has 2 semi-double beds and hammock.